Main

 In 2021, we implemented the "Sustainable Shoes Project" as an initiative to raise awareness of sustainability within the company.
 Under this project, we produced and sold sustainable shoes within the company made from recycled yarn derived from PET bottles.
 With the proceeds of this project, we purchased about 100 "Malibu Shirts" (made from ocean waste by MN Inter-Fashion Ltd., our equity method affiliate) and about 100 pairs of military gloves (made from recycled polyester by Ishikawa Meriyasu Ltd., the producer of our sustainable shoes) and donated these to the Arakawa River Clean-aid Forum (ACF), an NPO subsidized by The Mitsui & Co.
 Environment Fund.
 On October 2, 2021, ACF led a cleanup activity in the area around Kiyosuna Bridge, in Koto Ward, Tokyo.
 Wearing the donated shirts and gloves, participants joined beauty queens Miss Earth Japan and Mrs. Global Earth in the cleanup activities.

-Employee Initiative (2): Writing a book on Volunteer Activities in the Areas of Western Japan Affected by Torrential Rains
+Employee Initiative (2): Writing a Book for Areas of Western Japan Affected by Torrential Rains

-Employee Initiative (2): Writing a book on Volunteer Activities in the Areas of Western Japan Affected by Torrential Rains
+Employee Initiative (2): Writing a Book for Areas of Western Japan Affected by Torrential Rains

 While I was in Russia for training from 2014 and 2016, I witnessed firsthand Russian people living purposefully under difficult conditions as well as the efforts of my peers to address the country's challenges.
 This encouraged me to learn about my own country, to help address its challenges, and to make it stronger.
 After returning to Japan, I started a monthly reading group to connect with others and discuss the challenges facing Japan.
 The month after our reading group had discussed the topic of natural disasters, large-scale torrential rains caused disaster in the west of the country.
 Since simply reading was not going to solve this problem, I invited my fellow group members to join me in visits to the areas affected by the disaster on weekends and during vacations.

 Collectively, we made about 10 trips to cities in the affected region, participating in activities ranging from shoveling mud to community support.
-I went to the affected region because I wanted to help in some way, but in fact I came away from it inspired by the strong desire of the local people and those who gathered to support them to do good for the community, and the warmth of their mutual support.
-Experiencing the aftermath of the disaster up close made me realize that misfortunes can happen to anyone.
-It was also at this time that I saw Mitsui & Co.'s management making serious efforts to tackle management and social issues at the board of directors' secretariat.
+I invited people I knew both inside and outside of work, but many responded that while they thought we were doing a good thing, they themselves did not have the time to participate.
+However, those that did participate were inspired, recognizing that misfortune can happen to anyone, and seeing their participation as a matter of personal responsibility.
+It was also at this time that I saw Mitsui & Co.'s management making serious efforts to tackle management and societal issues at the board of directors' secretariat.
 I developed a sense that considering societal issues as a matter of personal responsibility and addressing them in one's life and at work would strengthen both Mitsui and society.
 Wanting to share these experiences, I wrote a book, which has recently been published.